-2.3.1 Definition of Users (Patients)
+2.3.1 Definition of Patients

-BPHC refers to patients as Users.
-RPMS UDS Reporting defines users as any patient with one or more visits during the time period specified (quarter or full year).
+RPMS UDS Reporting defines a patient as having one or more visits during the time period specified (quarter or full year).
 In order to be counted, the patient's visit must meet all of the following criteria (see Section 2.3.2 Definition of Encounters (Visits) for more detailed explanation):

-- Must be to a location specified by the site in the Setup option (see section 3.1.1 Site Parameters: Locations); - Must be one of the following RPMS Service Categories: Ambulatory (A), Hospitalization (H), Day Surgery (S), Observation (O), Nursing Home Visit (R), Historical Event (E), or In-hospital (I); - Must NOT have an excluded clinic code; and - Must have a primary provider and a coded purpose of visit.
+- Must be to a location specified by the site in the Setup option (see section 3.1.1 Site Parameters: Locations) - Must be one of the following RPMS Service Categories: Ambulatory (A), Hospitalization (H), Day Surgery (S), Observation (O), Nursing Home Visit (R), Historical Event (E), or In-hospital (I) - Must not have an excluded clinic code - Must have a primary provider and a coded purpose of visit

-2.3.1.1 BPHC UDS Manual Definition
+BPHC UDS Manual Definition 2.3.1.1

-"...Users are individuals who have at least one encounter during the year..."
-As described under "Scope of Activities included in Reports", tables ...include as users all individuals who have at least one encounter during the year within the scope of activities supported by any BPHC grant covered by the UDS.
-In the Universal Report, the system counts each user once and only once, even if he received more than one type of service or services supported by more than one BPHC grant ...
+"...
+Users are individuals who have at least one encounter during the year..."
+As described in the BPHC definition of a patient: "The Universal Report includes as patients all individuals who have at least one encounter during the year within the scope of activities supported by any BPHC grant covered by the UDS.
+In any given category (e.g. medical, dental, enabling, etc.) in the Universal Report, each patient is counted once and only once, even if s/he received more than one type of service or receives services supported by more than one BPHC grant ..."

-"Users never include individuals who only have encounters such as outreach, community education services, and other types of community-based services not documented on an individual basis.
-Also, persons who only receive services from large-scale efforts such as a mass immunization programs, screening programs, and health fairs are not users.
-Persons whose only contact with the grantee is to receive WIC counseling and vouchers are not users and the contact does not generate an encounter..."
+"Persons who only receive services from large-scale efforts such as immunization programs, screening programs, and health fairs are not counted as patients.
+Persons whose only service from the grantee is a part of the WIC program are not counted as patients..."1